-2nd ANNUAL TEACHING SOCIAL ACTIVISM IN THE CLASSROOM CONFERENCE: EMPOWERING TEACHERS AND LEARNERS
+5th ANNUAL FREE TEACHING SOCIAL ACTIVISM IN THE CLASSROOM CONFERENCE

-On May 2 and May 3, 2014, the Museum of the City of New York will host the 2nd Annual Teaching Social Activism in the Classroom Conference.
-Educators are invited to present and participate in this two-day conference, which will highlight the various tools and techniques used by teachers to engage their students in the history and practice of social change, inspired by the content of the Museum’s groundbreaking exhibition, Activist New York.
-Educators, activists, and historians will present their work to one another and will discuss the best practices for teaching this important subject to students of all ages.
+On Saturday, May 6, 2017, the Museum of the City of New York will host the 5th Annual Free Teaching Social Activism in the Classroom Conference.
+Educators are invited to present and participate in this free full-day conference, which highlights the various tools and techniques used by teachers to engage their students in the history and practice of social change.
+Inspired by the content of the Museum’s groundbreaking exhibition, Activist New York, educators, activists, students, and historians present their work to one another and discuss the best practices for teaching this important subject to students of all ages.

 Attending the Conference

 Attending the Conference is Free!
 All educators, students, administrators, and professionals are welcome to attend.
 Registration for the Conference will open this fall.